 Anne opens the door with a gentle smile and a glow that I wouldn’t expect from a person battling cancer.
 Her radiant skin and eyes show no signs of illness or struggle.
 Hope permeates through her home.
-Plants and alters invoke a sense of peace and contentment.
+Alters and plants invoke a sense of peace and contentment.

 It is mid-morning, so she is making her typical cancer-fighting smoothie.
 I enjoy green smoothies myself, but I cringe when she adds raw red onion.
 Anne says this is her medicine.
 The taste is not a concern.
 She pours a little for me to taste…not too terrible actually.

-A good part of her day is consumed with preparing meals and eating, especially healing plants!
+Right now, a good part of her day is consumed with preparing meals and eating.
+She takes care of herself like it’s her job.

 When Anne was diagnosed with stage four breast cancer, she became a warrior, ready to endure the battle.
 She armed herself with an arsenal of health care providers ranging from acupuncturists to traditional oncologists and considered everything from food to environmental toxins and even the flow of energy in her body.

-I can’t possibly sum up Anne’s whole story in this short blog- but here are a few ways that Anne is kicking cancer’s ass.
+I can’t possibly sum up Anne’s whole story in this short blog- but here are the methods she is using to kick cancer’s ass!

 Anne nourishes her body with an array of vegetables, greens, warm lemon water with cayenne, green tea, smoothies, apricot seed kernels and other whole food.
 She leaves out anything processed and treats herself to dates and fruit when she wants something sweet.
 She follows the Ayurvedic practice of eating warm foods in the winter and cooler foods in the summer.